DiffCoord: Differentiable Coordination for Distributed Multi-Agent Trajectory Optimization: Preliminaries

-\textit{Subproblem 2:} The augmented Lagrangian \eqref{eq:augmented lagrangian for our problem} is minimized w.r.t. each agent's safe-copy variables.
-Although these variables are locally defined, they are coupled via the inter-agent constraints \eqref{eq:inter-robot constraint}, making the resulting optimization problem centralized at each time step.
-However, since the agent dynamics $\bm{f}_i$ do not depend on the safe-copy variables, this subproblem becomes a static optimization that can be decomposed temporally into $N+1$ independent subproblems, i.e., one per time step $k = 0, \dots, N$.
+Given $\{\bm{x}_i,\bm{u}_i\}^a$ from Subproblem 1, all agents then minimize~\eqref{eq:augmented lagrangian for our problem} w.r.t. their safe-copy variables.
+The resulting problem is centralized because these variables are coupled via the inter-agent constraints~\eqref{eq:inter-robot equality constraint} and~\eqref{eq:inter-robot inequality constraint}.
+However, since the agent dynamics do not depend on the safe-copy variables, this subproblem reduces to a static optimization that can be decomposed temporally.
+Together with Subproblem 1, this static safe-copy update yields the dynamic–static decomposition of the ADMM-DDP pipeline.
+The step-wise static optimization subproblem at $k\in [0,N-1]$ is defined by: